hyphanet/plugin-WebOfTrust/STYLE.md

 As a consequence of this, the **usage of automated code formatters on pre-existing code is prohibited** because it would destroy the above cases of well-chosen manual formatting.

-## Git history

-**Git history is considered as part of the documentation of the codebase and therefore shall *NOT* be squashed / modified / deleted / tampered with!**

-Searching the history has aided fixing many bugs, it is unwise to tamper with it in any way!

-This especially means that you should **not** squash commits before merging a branch!

-To make the history more readable instead of squashing you should create sub-branches of your feature branch and merge them into the feature branch one after another.
-Use `git merge --no-ff SUB_BRANCH` to ensure a merge commit is always created and use the merge commit message to summarize the sub-branch.
-Then the merge commits serve as a replacement for what would otherwise be squashed commits.

-For further details on Git usage see the [Git](#git) section below.
-(This part here is a separate section to stress its importance.)

 ## Development environment